switchbm/claude-redline/README.md

 uvx --from git+https://github.com/switchbm/claude-redline redline --list-themes
 ```

-### 4. Use It
+### Use It

-Tell Claude to present plans and summaries for review:
+Tell Claude to present plans and summaries for review.
+Trigger words include "redline", "review", "present for review":

 ```
 Build a REST API for user management.
 Present your implementation